QuackerDeezles/Periodiccia/README.md

-# Periodiccia
+# Periodiccia - A Periodic-Table-of-Elements/Chemistry Discord Bot, with other shenanigans

-Yo.
-Welcome to the official GitHub Repository for Periodiccia!
+**Yo.** Welcome to the official GitHub Repository for Periodiccia!
 To the peeps who want to view the code, **click the main.py page.**

 **How is the main.py repository page organized?**